blackberry/ECMA5Extend/README.md

 * functions are read-only and not enumerable
 * objects are writable and enumerable
 * when only a set function is defined, a get function that returns `<private object>.<propertyname>` is assumed.

-Note: *implied get is faster than writing your own, so it use where possible*
+**Note: *implied getters and setters are faster than writing your own, so it use them wherever possible***

 For traditional syntax, ecma5-extend assumes default values for the property descriptor.
 An example of traditional syntax is shown here: